kasslent/clc-digital-skills/_lessons/module-6.2.md

 ## jQuery Click Events

 Often, JavaScript is used to handle events that require the user to click on something before an action happens.
 Using a click event can control *when* the effect happens instead of being executed right away.
 Remember when we talked about "Events" in Scratch?
-This is exactly the same:
+This is exactly the same:<br>
 ![]({{ site.img }}/module5/scratch-events.png)

 Instead of the browser running the event right away, a **click event** is triggered only when the selected item is clicked by the user.